Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Finally, go to File - Save As.
 Down at the bottom of the Save As dialog, change the "Save as type:" selection to "256 Color Bitmap" using the drop-down control.
 Type your chosen file name in the line above.
 Don't include the extension, which Paint will fill in as .BMP.
 Then navigate to Documents - Daqarta - User_Data and click the Save button.
 You'll get a prompt that says "Saving into this format may cause some loss of color information.
 Do you want to continue?".
 Click Yes and you are done.

-Once you have a prepared .BMP image in Daqarta's User_Data folder, run BMP_to_WAV by hitting the F8 key followed by SHIFT plus an uppercase G, or hit CTRL+F8 to open the Macro Dialog and double-click on BMP_to_WAV in the Macro List.
+Once you have a prepared .BMP image in Daqarta's User_Data folder, run BMP_to_WAV by hitting the F8 key followed by the SHIFT+G keys.
+Note that this macro ID is case-sensitive because the unshifted g key is used to run WAV_to_BMP.

 You will be presented with a file Open dialog showing all the .BMP files in the User_Data folder, including the four "SpectroGramma" files included with Daqarta.
 Select the desired file and click Open, or just double-click the file name.

 If you attempt to open a file that is not a true .BMP format, you'll get a "Not a .BMP file" message and the macro will be cancelled.

 If you get an "Unsupported .BMP format" message, it means the file was a .BMP type, but used 16 colors or less, or more than 256 colors.

 Otherwise, a message box will appear that gives the full path and name of the file, plus the image dimensions in pixels and the number of colors, along with the message "Writing .WAV file, please wait...".
 An empty black spectrogram screen will be shown, with its palette colors at the right of the display area replaced by those from the .BMP file.